gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/vulkan.md

 #### Environment variables {#environment_variables}

-Invalid or contradictory [environment variable](environment_variable "environment variable"){.wikilink} values might cause Vulkan to fail, and inappropriate values can result in the use of a different GPU than intended on machines with multiple GPUs.
+Invalid or contradictory [environment variable](environment_variable "wikilink") values might cause Vulkan to fail, and inappropriate values can result in the use of a different GPU than intended on machines with multiple GPUs.
 Properly setting the variables can also help [keep a secondary GPU powered down when it is not needed](https://bbs.archlinux.org/viewtopic.php?pid=2152232#p2152232).

 #### GPU switching {#gpu_switching}

 If your machine has multiple GPUs and Vulkan cannot see or use one of them, make sure it is not currently disabled by the BIOS/UEFI or in the kernel.
-See [NVIDIA Optimus](NVIDIA_Optimus "NVIDIA Optimus"){.wikilink} for an overview of the different methods of switching between GPUs.
+See [NVIDIA Optimus](NVIDIA_Optimus "wikilink") for an overview of the different methods of switching between GPUs.

 ```{=mediawiki}
 {{Expansion|Is there a simpler way to check this information without installing an AUR package?}}